derekburgess/simcraft/README.md

 Run `simanalysis` with any of the following args:

-`--cluster` Clusters units by `type`, `mass`, `distance from center`, and `observation`, returns a 3D plot.
+`--cluster` Clusters units by `type`, `mass`, `distance from center`, and `observation`, returns a 3D cluster plot.
 Great for exploring the composition of universe over time.

+`--time` -- Displays the change in entity type over time.

 `--heatmap` -- Shows the distribution of units by `mass` and `flux`, calling out black holes.
 Interesting for analyzing black hole evolution in proximity to possible exoplanets, i.e. "possible civilizations".

-`--time` -- Displays the change in the 3 primary unit `types`, Molecular Clouds, Protostars, and Primordial Black Holes.
-Calculating the stars from the molecular clouds to add a layer of ambiguity and adjustment in the analysis phase.

-`--time_3d`  -- Displays a 3D plot of change in unit `type` over time including `X`an `Y` position.

 /backups -- Contains older stable versions of the simulator.
 Earlier examples almost entirelly written by AI.